Hilbert-Poincar\'e series of matroid Chow rings and intersection cohomology: Introduction

 \begin{theorem} There is a unique way to assign to each loopless matroid $\M$ a polynomial $\uH_{\M}(x)\in \mathbb{Z}[x]$ such that the following conditions hold: \begin{enumerate}[\normalfont (i)] \item If $\rk(\M) = 0$, then $\uH_{\M}(x) = 1$. \item For every matroid $\M$, the following recursion holds:

 \end{enumerate} \end{theorem}

-The proof of this fact is an easy induction.
+The proof of this fact is a straightforward induction.
 What is less evident is that the polynomials $\uH_{\M}(x)$ arising from this result coincide with those arising from Theorem~\ref{thm:main-recursion-defi-H-and-uH}.
-In particular, it is already an interesting conclusion that the polynomials as defined in Theorem~\ref{thm:intro-main0} are palindromic and have nonnegative coefficients, as this is not at all hinted by the recursion; observe that the \emph{reduced} characteristic polynomial has coefficients that alternate in sign.
+In particular, it is already an interesting conclusion that the polynomials as defined in Theorem~\ref{thm:intro-main0} are palindromic and have nonnegative coefficients, as this is not at all hinted by the recursion since the \emph{reduced} characteristic polynomial has coefficients that alternate in sign.

 Somewhat against intuition, the polynomials $\uH_{\M}(x)$ and $\H_{\M}(x)$ are from some perspectives less manageable than $P_{\M}(x)$ and $Z_{\M}(x)$, especially from a computational point of view.
 For example, their coefficients are much larger, and neither $\uH_{\M}(x)$ nor $\H_{\M}(x)$ behave well under direct sums of matroids; one of the many possible explanations for this phenomenon is that the reduced characteristic polynomial of a direct sum is not the product of the reduced characteristic polynomials of the summands and, in particular, the arguments that Elias, Proudfoot, and Wakefield used in \cite[Proposition~2.7]{elias-proudfoot-wakefield} to prove that $P_{\M_1\oplus \M_2}(x) = P_{\M_1}(x)P_{\M_2}(x)$ do not hold.
 As a result, even simple operations within matroid theory (such as ``adding a coloop'') change the polynomials $\uH_{\M}(x)$ and $\H_{\M}(x)$ in a less evident way.